 There are already some studies examining the use of ER to promote metacognition at an individual level.
 For example, A study by Keren and Fridin (2014), examined how ER can assist the teaching of geometric thinking and promote children’s metacognitive development.
 Findings of the study showed that students’ performance on geometric thinking and metacognitive tasks were improved.
 Also, in an effort to investigate the process of constructing and programming ER as a metacognitive tool, La Paglia et al. (2010) found that ER activities may be conceptualized as a novel metacognitive setting that motivates learners to monitor and control their own learning actions.
 Gaudiello and Zibetti (2013) tried to identify and classify the heuristics that are applied by elementary school students interacting with and controlling robotic technologies.
 The results demonstrated three main types of heuristic: (a) procedural-oriented, (b) declarative-oriented, and (c) metacognitive-oriented.
 Atmatzidou, Demetriadis, and Nika (2018) investigated the development of students’ metacognitive skills in ER activities performing different levels of guidance (low and high) in different age groups.
 The results suggested that strong guidance had a positive impact on students’ metacognitive skills independently of their age and gender.

 Research on metacognition in group situations is not well developed, despite group learning being commonplace in schools and other learning environments (Smith & Mancy, 2018).
-Despite the limited research on group metacognition., there are some findings suggesting that metacognition is mediated and socially shared among group members in collaborative activities (Goos, Gailbraith & Renshaw, 2002) and that group metacognition can be considered as an extension of individual metacognition into group interactions.
+Despite the limited research on group metacognition, there are some findings suggesting that metacognition is mediated and socially shared among group members in collaborative activities (Goos, Gailbraith & Renshaw, 2002) and that group metacognition can be considered as an extension of individual metacognition into group interactions.
 Also researchers agree on that metacognition in group situations consist of students’ monitoring, reflecting and control of one another’s knowledge or actions.
 In CSCL research the potential role of CSCL tools for supporting metacognition has been virtually ignored (Järvelä & Hadwin, 2013).
 In this work, we see ER as CSCL tools that can promote students’ metacognitive thinking.
 Most of ER activities are collaborative activities, however, there are no studies in the literature that have examined the impact of ER on the development of metacognition as an essential part of group work.Methods

 Participants